In this tutorial, we are going to show you how to fix the common error “Something went wrong Error code: 80090034”

 How to take registry backup

-- Once the registry application is open you need to click on File the select Export to backup the registry.
+- Once the registry application is open, click on File and select Export to backup the registry.

 Let’s fix the Error code: 80090034

 Note: Before making any changes, we need to quit all the office applications.